 Neck Lift Consultation

-The key to any successful outcome is matching the right procedure to the right patient.
-During your consultation in his Boston area office, Dr. Doherty will listen closely to what is bothering you about your neck.
+The key to a successful outcome with any aesthetic procedure is finding the one that delivers on your goals and works with your lifestyle.
+During your consultation in his Boston area office, Dr. Doherty will listen closely to what bothers you about your neck.
 He will inquire into your medical history, family history, skin care regime as well as any prior procedures that you may have had done including surgery, Botox, fillers and lasers.
 Then, he will perform a thorough physical examination to assess the:

 - Texture of the skin on your neck